 As the day began, first officer Volkan Işık (Local Manager, CommUnity Karlsruhe) gave a quick intro of the build of the ship, introducing the CommUnity and welcoming everybody to this exciting journey.
 Soon we raised our sails and undocked from the harbour as our captain Tiago Mendes (Junior Project Manager, Open Space Studio) carefully guided the boat and its people to catch some favourable winds throughout the rest of the day.

-We began by exploring ‘what’ features and traits of an e-commerce platform attracts different users.
-Each participant delved into their previous experiences with the e-commerce functionality to collect and share observations with their small work group.
+We began by exploring ‘what’ features and traits of an e-commerce platform attract different users.
+Each participant delved into their previous experiences with the e-commerce functionality to collect and share observations with their small workgroup.
 The participants then put themselves in the customers’ shoes to analyse which of these features are of importance to Smartivate’s platform and assess them according to their significance.
 Each group presented their observations in a construed manner.
 Midway through our journey, we stopped to re-fuel our ship with some fresh air-dropped pizzas and soon enough we got back to running our ship at its full speed.
-We dug deeper into the construct of developing an efficient, attractive and sustainable customer engagement and retention models.
+We dug deeper into the construct of developing efficient, attractive and sustainable customer engagement and retention models.
 The rich diversity of the participants helped the creative juices flow and each group came up with innovative ideas.
 The voyage reached its landfall after each group presented their ideas in their own uniquely crafted way.
 Every participants’ distinctive perspectives helped this expedition transform into a successful outcome.

 So where did we start and where did we end up?
 We started with a ship full of explorers eager to ride into the turbulent seas and ended up in a newly discovered land complete with all the tools required to build a new civilisation.
-While we await at the shore, Smartivate will continue this expedition exploring the land that lies ahead.
+While we wait at the shore, Smartivate will continue this expedition exploring the land that lies ahead.
 While our scopes and radars are re-calibrated to find other such explorers, we will continue to guide them when needed and we wish them all the success in this grand endeavour.

 Nonetheless, the CommUnity of Karlsruhe is indebted to all its volunteers who stood up and took the responsibility of organising such an event.
 The CommUnity is determined to provide more such exposure to its members through various kinds of events in the near future.